ZircXes/uncmac854course/README.md

-# UNC Kenan-Flagler MAC 854
+# UNC Kenan-Flagler MAC 854: Optional Python Content
 UNC MAC 854: Data Analytics for Accountants

 #### The repository is organized by folders as follows: